Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 > Well, ***I think there is no definite conclusion***.
 Parents can provide resources and support to ***kickstart their children's careers*** with their own expertise and connections, saving them time and effort.
 On the other hand, teachers often have a better understanding of market trends and can ***offer insights into*** future job developments.
 Ultimately, a combination of their guidance can be the most beneficial for young individuals, as they ***bring different perspectives and knowledge to the table***.

 3. Is money always the most important thing when choosing a job?
 > In my opinion, ***this statement is true for the most part***.
+>
-For most people, ***making a living is a primary concern***, as we need to meet our basic needs first.
+> For most people, ***making a living is a primary concern***, as we need to meet our basic needs first.
 Of course, I know money ***is not the sole consideration / not the whole story***; some might also prioritize other values like passion, work-life balance, or personal fulfillment.
+>
-However, ***money can indeed complement these other aspirations***.
+> However, ***money can indeed complement these other aspirations***.
 With a solid financial foundation, we can more easily pursue higher goals and invest in hobbies, ***making it more likely to lead the life we truly desire***.
 For instance, a high-paying job could offer the opportunity to retire early and have the means to fulfill our dreams.

+4. Do you agree that many people nowadays are under pressure to work longer hours and take less holiday?
+> Yes, at least in China, most young people, ***including myself, are compelled to*** work for more than 8 hours a day, and some companies even expect regular overtime work on Saturdays.
+Moreover, most companies don't ***pay proper overtime compensation as mandated by labor laws***.
+This situation is both disturbing and prevalent, and unfortunately, ***it seems to be tolerated by the government***.
+>
+> In China, ***there's a practice known as*** "make-up days on public holidays," where holidays are moved to the nearest Friday or Monday to create longer breaks with weekends.
+However, this doesn't increase the total number of holidays, and ***resulting in longer consecutive workdays***.
+Unfortunately, this can negatively impact the physical and mental health of workers, posing a significant challenge in maintaining work-life balance.

+5. What is the impact on society of people having a poor work-life balance?
+> Having a poor work-life balance can significantly impact society in various ways.
+>
+> Firstly, it may lead to increased stress and ***burnout*** among individuals, ***affecting their overall well-being and productivity***. ***This, in turn, could result in a decrease in*** overall work efficiency and ***hinder*** societal progress.
+>
+> Moreover, ***strained*** work-life balance may lead to strained relationships, affecting family dynamics and potentially contributing to social issues.
+Therefore, promoting a healthy work-life balance is essential for the well-being of individuals and the ***smooth functioning of society as a whole.***

+6. How to improve work-life balance?
+> Improving work-life balance is essential for our well-being.
+>
+> Firstly, ***setting clear boundaries between work and personal time*** can help.
+For instance, avoiding bringing work back home and checking work emails during leisure hours.
+>
+> Secondly, prioritizing self-care activities like exercise, meditation, or ***spending quality time with loved ones*** can ***recharge us mentally and emotionally***.
+>
+> Lastly, ***from employers' perspectives***, they can support employees by offering flexible working hours or remote work options, promoting a healthier balance between professional and personal life.